 A major problem with many aspiring traders is that they want a large trading account, but are stuck trading a small one.
 This article is going to cover a few truths and what you can do to make that small account into a big one.

 Many traders have the end goal of wanting to trade Forex full time for 100% of their living.
 Whilst this is a respectable goal to have, it does not have to be everybody’s goal.
 Some may love their job and just want a little extra income and others may just want their end of year holiday paid for.
 Whatever your personal goal is the fact is; the bigger the account, the more money you can safely make without over leveraging and over trading.

 It is because of this fact that many traders end up risking far too much, or they trade too much.
 If you are familiar with our site and blog you will know we speak a lot about one of the biggest account killers which is;

 A common trading myth or thought is that the more you trade, the more money you will make.
 The thought pattern goes that to make money we need to trade and more trading will equal more money.
 Whilst it is true that more trading equals more potential to make money, more trading normally equates to taking less than desirable trades which end in losses.

 There would be nothing wrong at all with more trading if all of the trades placed were A+ setups.
-This is rarely the case, and in most situations more trading leads to entering of more rubbish setups, which in turn leads to losses.
+This is rarely the case, and in most situations more trading leads to entering of more rubbish setups, a bunch of over trading which in turn leads to losses.

 So How To Trade Less and Make More?